 Cash to Accrual Conversion Example

 If a business has maintained it’s bookkeeping records on a cash basis, at the end of the accounting period the balances on each ledger account will reflect cash received and paid during the accounting period.
-The business will need to adjust both the revenue and expense accounts to reflect the cash to accrual conversion.
+The business will need to adjust both the revenue and expense accounts to reflect the conversion from a cash to an accruals basis.